ETroll/rpi-experiments/Tools/README.md

 # Tools
-Some tools I use when developing for the RPI device.
+Some tools I use when I do my bare metal programming for the RPI.